We know: You’ve worked hard, shown up on time and added to the company’s bottom line. It’s time for a raise, right?

 4. Wait for the right time

-Asking for a raise during layoffs, a hiring freeze, or when the company is underperforming is a surefire way not to get one.
+Asking for a raise during layoffs, a hiring freeze or when the company is underperforming is a surefire way not to get one.
 Instead, do your homework.
 Read the company emails, newsletters and annual reports you’ve been ignoring.
-If the company’s profits are growing, that’s a good time to ask for a raise.
+If the company’s profits are growing, it’s a good time to ask for a raise.

 You’re asking for a raise because you’re a valuable employee, not because you need more money for personal reasons.
 When you’re negotiating, keep your personal life out of the equation.
-Telling your boss you need more money isn’t the way to get it.
-Explain why you deserve more money instead.
+Explain why you deserve more money, not why you need it.

 Much like making things personal, getting emotional won’t get you anywhere.
-Don’t cry, raise your voice, or act out while you’re talking salary.
-If you’re worried you won’t keep a stiff upper lip, practice your negotiation skills ahead of time.
-That’s probably a good idea in any case.
+Don’t cry, raise your voice or act out while you’re talking about salary.
+If you’re worried you won’t be able to keep a stiff upper lip, practice your negotiation skills ahead of time.

-Before you ask your boss for a raise, ask yourself about the probability that you’ll get one.
-If you’ve been at the company for only five months, have missed a lot of work lately, or gotten a bad performance review, now probably isn’t the best time to ask for more money.
+Before you ask the boss for a raise, ask yourself about the probability that you’ll get one.
+If you’ve been at the company for only five months, have missed a lot of work lately or have gotten a bad performance review, now probably isn’t the best time to ask for more money.

-Threaten to quit when negotiations get heated and your boss may just take you up on it.
+If you threaten to quit when negotiations get heated, your boss may just take you up on it.
 Don’t even hint about quitting unless you have another job lined up.

 Have you successfully negotiated a higher rate of pay?
-Share your success stories on our Facebook page.
+Share your success story on our Facebook page.